-Vessel anchorage would be prohibited in the transmission line ROW for the lifespan of the CHPE Project and enforced by local authorities to prevent the possibility of anchor damage.
-Periodic inspection of aquatic portions of the transmission line using ship-mounted instruments would result in a negligible amount of additional vessel traffic; however, no impacts on water-dependent commercial and recreational uses would occur.
+Periodic inspection of aquatic portions of the transmission line using vessel-mounted instruments would result in a negligible amount of additional vessel traffic; however, no impacts on water-dependent commercial and recreational uses would occur.
 Emergency repair activities, if necessary, along the aquatic portion of the transmission line could result in temporary impacts on existing commercial and recreational uses in the immediate vicinity of the work site due to the presence of cable repair vessels at the site of the fault.

 Impacts on land use would result from operation of the proposed CHPE Project because future use of the land within the transmission line ROW would be limited for the lifespan of the transmission line.
-The Applicant would be granted either exclusive control of (via fee or easement for private property), or other appropriate interest or rights to use (via revocable consent or use and occupancy permit for public ROWs such as roadways or state land or lease for the railroad ROWs) a 20-foot (6-meter)-wide transmission line ROW.
+The Applicant would be granted either control of (via fee or easement for private property), or other appropriate interest or rights to use (via revocable consent or use and occupancy permit for public ROWs such as roadways or state land or lease for the railroad ROWs) an up to approximately 20-foot (6-meter)-wide transmission line ROW.
 Property owners granting the use of portions of their lands as the transmission line ROW would be prohibited from taking any action on that land that would damage or interfere with the Applicant's maintenance, inspection, and emergency repair activities with the ROW.
 It is anticipated that easements negotiated with private landowners would be bilateral easements in which the Applicant and landowner mutually agree to the easement provisions.
 While use of eminent domain would be avoided to the maximum extent practicable, limited easements or leases for the transmission line ROW in areas outside of the roadway and railroad ROWs might need to be obtained via eminent domain as part of the NYSPSC Article VII approval process.
 However, property owners would receive just compensation for this loss of use.